pipeline-hotel/example-pipelines/README.md

 This gives you all of the pipeline and task definitions.

-If you're not using the webhook-extension, you will need to create a PipelineRun manually.
-An example is provided below.
+If you are **not** using the webhook extension, you will need to create a PipelineRun and its resources manually.
+An example is detailed provided below.

-# Do this if you want to push to Dockerhub

-You will need a Docker secret and patched sevice account in order to push to your own registry, for example on Dockerhub (tested with tektoncd/pipeline version 0.2) you can use the provided `secret-me-up.sh` script.

-# Example PipelineRun and PipelineResources
+## Example PipelineRun and PipelineResources

 __Remember, you only need to do this if you want to kick off a PipelineRun manually.__

 - Modify `runner.yaml` to point to your own locations for GitHub and Dockerhub in the PipelineResources
 - Modify the PipelineRun parameters to point to your own repository name, Helm chart folder name, and push location
 - Run `kubectl apply -f runner.yaml`
-- Observe as build-simple and deploy-simple pods run and complete.
-If they didn't, make sure you view the pod logs (optionally using the `--all-containers` flag).
+- Watch as the build-simple and deploy-simple pods run and complete.
+If they didn't, make sure you view the pod logs (optionally using the `--all-containers` flag)
+- If no pods appear, it helps to `get` your created PipelineRun (for example as `json`) to be able to debug the problem